Things to discuss with your designer

-Responsive means that the layout changes when its viewed in different situations like desktop or iphone.
+Responsive means that the layout changes when its viewed in different situations like desktop or iPhone.
 This utilises the best use of screen space and make its more user friendly when viewed on small devices.
 You can also have some elements appear on one device but not others.
 On the back end of the site these elements may appear slightly greyed out depending on what preview mode you are on.
 So on a desktop view your element for iPhone will appear lighter and visa versa.
 This is a more advanced feature to talk to your designer about.

 What is a theme?

-This is the code that determines some of the design functionality.
-Some themes are free but good ones can cost up to $100 per year.
+This is the code behind the scenes that determines some of the design functionality.
+Some themes are free but good ones can cost up to $300.
 The theme I most commonly use is called ‘Divi’ which also has a design builder.
 I use this because of its flexibility and ease of use.
 It has been bought and downloaded 200,000 times worldwide.
 Divi also has many cool widgets to add a wow factor to your site…things like animated counters, animated graphs etc. If Divi doesn’t suit, there are other themes that may work better for your site.
-A theme generally adds a certain flavour to your page..slick, loose, fun, elegant, corporate etc before the designer gets in and tweaks to suit your needs.
-Once the site is populated a theme can be switched while still retaining the core data and images.
+A theme normally adds a certain flavour to your page..slick, loose, fun, elegant, corporate etc before the designer gets in and tweaks to suit your needs.
+Once the site is populated a theme can be switched while still retaining the core copy, data and images.
 Some tweaking will be needed to make the new theme work at its best, but that is one of the great things about WordPress.

 Once your site is designed you can have access to change elements.
 This is what your site looks like while in editing mode or by using the new visual mode you can see changes in real time.